brycewray/hugo-site/content/posts/2020/10/forward-paas.md

 A Cloudflare Worker is free; but, when I originally published this post, using KV to store your website files [cost at least $5/month for a Workers Bundled Plan](https://workers.cloudflare.com/#plans).
 (By "at least," I mean you have to stay within certain bandwidth limits.
 Your site probably wouldn't exceed them but, in case it ever gets a burst of viral popularity one day, you'd want to keep these limits in mind.)
 Then, in a [blog post](https://blog.cloudflare.com/workers-kv-free-tier/) issued on November 16, 2020, Cloudflare announced a new **free tier** for KV storage which, even better, increased the size limit on each KV storage value from 10&nbsp;MB to 25&nbsp;MB.
 This appeared to change the ballgame where hobbyists’ use of Workers sites is concerned.

-That said, I was initially concerned that the free tier might come up short compared to the Workers Bundled Plan because the former still lacked a key performance capability---specifically, lower first-hit latency---that's included with the latter.
+That said, I was initially concerned that the free tier might come up short compared to the Workers Bundled Plan because the former still lacked a key performance capability --- specifically, lower first-hit latency --- that's included with the latter.
 However, I've since tested the free tier, and the results suggest the difference is negligible for a static site like this one, so I now *think* that shouldn't be a problem.
 In addition: just for messing around with a Workers site so you can see how it all works before you go all-in, the free plan is a great new option.

 **Important**: Still, be sure that you test this fairly extensively with lots of changes before you commit your site to it, because this can result in more "requests" in a given amount of time than the free tier allows.
 {.yellowBox}